 Organizations receiving support include the Tampa Theatre, Tampa Museum

-of Art, David A. Straz, Jr. Center for the Performing Arts, The Florida Aquarium, Lowry
+of Art, Tampa Bay Performing Arts Center, The Florida Aquarium, Lowry

 Park Zoo, Plant Museum, The Florida Orchestra, and numerous other

 We have also expanded arts into neighborhoods through the programs of